 A professional student line of credit is designed for post-secondary students studying in an accredited professional education program.

-Examples of professional programs are law, accounting, dentistry, medicine, etc.
+Examples of professional programs are law, accounting, dentistry, and medicine.

 Students enrolled in an MBA program also qualify as do those pursuing their Master’s degree or Ph.D.